 Are there any priority oyster area leases?
 (See SEPP 62 Priority Oyster Area No Maps.)

-If yes, what are the mitigation measures?
-2.3.5 Water Catchments/Water Quality No Are there any water quality or catchment issues to consider on the site?
+2.3.5.
+Water Catchments/Water Quality

+Are there any water quality or catchment issues to consider on the site?
 (See SREP 20 and SREP 54 Catchment Maps and provisions.)

+Erosion and sediment control measures are to be installed in accordance with the Landcom publication "Managing urban soils and construction" Vol 1, 4th Edition prior to construction.

-If yes, what are the mitigation measures?
-Is the site within a coastal zone identified by State Environmental Planning Policy No No. 71 - Coastal Protection?
+Is the site within a coastal zone identified by State Environmental Planning Policy No. 71 - Coastal Protection?
 (See SEPP 71 Coastal Zone Maps and Provisions.)

 If yes, supply the name of the coastal zone.

 2.3.6.
-Exotic Species - presence and extent No Are there any weeds or feral animals on the site?
-If so what?
-There are exotic trees, shurubs and weeds present, these will be removed as part of these works.
+Exotic Species - presence and extent

+Are there any weeds or feral animals on the site?
+If so, what?

 2.3.7.
-Fire - history hazards No Is there any fire history or hazards applicable for the site?
+Fire - history hazards

+Is there any fire history or hazards applicable for the site?
 (See Bushfire Prone Land Map.)
-If yes, what are the mitigation measures?

 2.3.8.
-Flood - history hazards No Is there any flood history or hazards applicable for the site?
+Flood - history hazards

+Is there any flood history or hazards applicable for the site?
 (See Flood Control Lot Maps.)
-If yes, what are the mitigation measures?

 2.3.9.
-Areas sensitive because of physical / biological factors No Are there any sensitive features of the site which require consideration?
-If yes, what are the mitigation measures?
+Areas sensitive because of physical / biological factors

+Are there any sensitive features of the site which require consideration?